 Students living away from home can register either at their home or school address, depending on state law.
 If you have already registered at home, and you want to register at your school address, you must fill out a local registration form and make note that it is a change of address.
 It is important to update your registration each time you move.

 If you are registered at your home address while you're at school, and wish to cast your ballot in your home district, remember to request an absentee ballot at least 30 days before the election.
 Check with your state election board for the exact deadline.
-If you have any questions regarding voter registration, please call the office at 212-854-5915.

 If you wish to register at your school address, be sure to use the postal address of your dorm building as your home address, not your campus mail box.